 Metro stations: Tuileries, Saint-Sulpice

-They both started out as palaces and perhaps that’s why they’re so special, even long after the royals have left.
+They both started as palaces and perhaps that’s why they’re so special, even long after the royals have left.
 I am of course talking about the Tuileries & Luxembourg Gardens, two of the nicest parks you’ll ever visit.
-To call them parks is actually really demeaning.
-These are beautiful gardens, scattered with fountains, finely cut laws and sculptures made by some of the world’s greatest!
+To call them parks is demeaning.
+These are beautiful gardens, scattered with fountains, finely cut laws, and sculptures made by some of the world’s greatest!
 The Tuileries sits between the Louvre and the Champs Elysees so there’s no way you’ll miss it.
 It’s got a couple of good museums, cool cafes and those iconic metal chairs that you can just move into the shade or sun – depending on the season.
 The Luxembourg Garden also has its resident museum but it’s got a more intimate feel to it, with quite a few areas that’ll make you want to bring a book and spend the day.
-The kids will love the main pond, famous for the toy sailboats you can rent, and couples will love snuggling it out on the only lawn that you can actually sit on.
+The kids will love the main pond, famous for the toy sailboats you can rent, and couples will love snuggling it out on the only lawn that you can sit on.
 Heck, they even grow honey at this park.
 Don’t miss it for the world!